Ozark Trail Sun Wall for 10′ x 10′ Straight Leg Canopy (Accessory Only), Blue

 As a component of furniture, it is used for the economy of materials needed to provide the support for the useful surface, such as the table top or chair seat.

 About 4 to 7 billion years from now, when hydrogen fusion in the Sun's core diminishes to the point where the Sun is no longer in hydrostatic equilibrium, its core will undergo a marked increase in density and temperature which will cause its outer layers to expand, eventually transforming the Sun into a red giant.
-This process will make the Sun large enough to render Earth uninhabitable approximately five billion years from the present.
 After the red giant phase, models suggest the Sun will shed its outer layers and become a dense type of cooling star (a white dwarf), and no longer produce energy by fusion, but will still glow and give off heat from its previous fusion for perhaps trillions of years.
-After that, it is theorized to become a super dense black dwarf, giving off negligible energy.
+After that, it is theorised to become a super dense black dwarf, giving off negligible energy.

-A trail, also known as a path or track, is an unpaved lane or a small paved road not intended for usage by motorized vehicles, usually passing through a natural area.
+A trail, also known as a path or track, is an unpaved lane or a small paved road (though it can also be a route along a navigable waterways) generally not intended for usage by motorized vehicles, usually passing through a natural area.
+However, it is sometimes applied to highways in North America.
 In the United Kingdom and Ireland, a path or footpath is the preferred term for a pedestrian or hiking trail.
-The term is also applied in North America to accompanying routes along rivers, and sometimes to highways.
 In the US, the term was historically used for a route into or through wild territory used by explorers and migrants (e.g. the Oregon Trail).
 In the United States, "trace" is a synonym for trail, as in Natchez Trace.

-Some trails are dedicated only for walking, cycling, horse riding, snowshoeing or cross-country skiing, but not more than one use; others, as in the case of a bridleway in the UK, are shared-use and can be used by pedestrians, cyclists and equestrians alike.
-Although most trails are for low-traffic, non-motorized usage, there are also unpaved trails used by dirt bikes, quad bikes and other off-road vehicles, usually for extreme sports and rally races.
+Some trails are restricted to use by only walkers, or cyclists, or equestrians, or for snowshoeing, or cross-country skiing, others, for example bridleways in the UK, are shared, and can be used by walkers, cyclists and equestrians.
+Although most ban motorized use, there are unpaved trails used by dirt bikes, quad bikes and other off-road vehicles, usually for extreme sports and rally races.
 In some places, like the Alps, trails are used by alpine agrarian communities for moving cattle and other livestock.

 X, or x, is the twenty-fourth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is ex (pronounced ), plural exes.